 - (1) Audit fees relate to audits of our annual consolidated financial statements, our subsidiary's annual financial statements, our internal control over financial reporting and our statutory or regulatory filings or engagements.
-They also include reviews of our quarterly financial statements and services related to filings made with the SEC, including comfort letters and consents, and accounting research in support of the foregoing activities. - (2) Audit-related fees relate to consultations associated with accounting and regulatory updates and the audit of the financial statements of employee benefit plans. - (3) All audit and non-audit services were pre-approved by the Audit Committee or the Audit Committee's chairman pursuant to authority delegated by the Audit Committee.
-Deloitte & Touche LLP did not provide any tax-related or other services to us in 2015 or 2016.
+They also include reviews of our quarterly financial statements and services related to filings made with the SEC, including comfort letters and consents, and accounting research in support of the foregoing activities.
+The 2017 audit fees include work related to our pending merger with Great Plains Energy, new accounting standards and the change in federal tax law at the end of 2017. - (2) Audit-related fees relate to consultations associated with accounting and regulatory updates and the audit of the financial statements of employee benefit plans. - (3) All audit and non-audit services were pre-approved by the Audit Committee or the Audit Committee's chairman pursuant to authority delegated by the Audit Committee.
+Deloitte & Touche LLP did not provide any tax-related or other services to us in 2016 or 2017.